CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Related work

-While these works aim directly to modify the activation functions, there have been recent works on addressing the activation outputs to reinforce the robustness of DNNs.
+Beyond modifying activations, several methods focus on processing activation outputs.
 Stochastic Activation Pruning (SAP) \cite{Dhillon_Stochactivations} takes each activation with a probability proportional to its absolute value.
 Xiao et al. \cite{Xiao_activations} proposed a new activation function k-Winner-Takes-All (kWTA) that takes only top-K outputs in every activation layer.
-Adversarial Neural Pruning (ANP). \cite{Madaan_activations} tries to remove activation outputs that are vulnerable to adversarial examples using Bayesian method.
+Adversarial Neural Pruning (ANP) \cite{Madaan_activations} tries to remove activation outputs that are vulnerable to adversarial examples using Bayesian method.
 Feature Denoising (FD) \cite{Xie_2019_CVPR} alters the CNN architecture by adding new blocks, with the aim of denoising the feature maps.
 However the modified architecture needs to be retrained on adversarially generated samples.
-Previous similar denoising approach has been proposed to work on the level of pixels \cite{Fangzhou_Reg}.

-Another emerging strategy is to transform input images such that we reduce the model's sensitivity to small perturbations.
-These defense methods lead to degradation on the quality of non adversarial inputs, thus impacting the accuracy of the model.
-Similarly, \cite{Prakash_transf} tries to minimize the impact on the accuracy of non-adversarial images by proposing a combination of methods such as robust activation map and adaptive soft-thresholding for pixel deflection.
+Similar pixel-level denoising approach was earlier proposed by Fangzhou et al. \cite{Fangzhou_Reg}.